algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Reports/recap-weeks_1_2.md

 | Salaheddine NAMIR | Quality Assurance(QA) |

 ## Objectives:
-The objectives of these two weeks are to understand the project and the code, and then to try to start coding.
+The objectives of these two weeks are to understand the project and the code, and then to start coding.

 ## Pierre GORIN
 explain what he do and what he don't do during the first two weeks